scottmas/create-typed-sdk/readme.md

 export type MyApiType = typeof myApi
 ```

-#### 2. Hook up the API to an actual server that listens for requests, such as fastify or express
+### 2. Hook up deep API object to listen for requests, such as with fastify or express

 Note: Make sure you adhere to the conventions of the deep API object you defined.